volterraedge/terraform-provider-volterra/docs/resources/volterra_service_policy_rule.md

 `any_dst_ip` - (Optional) Any Destination IP (bool).

-`dst_ip_matcher` - (Optional) The predicate evaluates to true if the client IPv4 Address is covered by one or more of the IPv4 Prefixes in the IP Prefix Sets..
+`dst_ip_matcher` - (Optional) The predicate evaluates to true if the client IP Address is covered by one or more of the IP Prefixes in the IP Prefix Sets..
 See [Dst Ip Matcher ](#dst-ip-matcher) below for details.

-`dst_ip_prefix_list` - (Optional) The predicate evaluates to true if the destination address is covered by one or more of the IPv4 Prefixes from the list..
+`dst_ip_prefix_list` - (Optional) The predicate evaluates to true if the destination address is covered by one or more of the IP Prefixes from the list..
 See [Dst Ip Prefix List ](#dst-ip-prefix-list) below for details.

 `expiration_timestamp` - (Optional) the configuration but is not applied anymore. (`String`).